fredgibbs/fredgibbs.github.io/courses/idea-of-nature/index.md

 59- | F

+### Feedback
+I try to provide some comments on your reflections, but I'm not able to do this thoroughly for everyone for each assignment.
+That said, if you want more feedback on any assignment, please ask before or after class--I'd love to talk about it!

+More generally, please please please email me at any time to learn how I think you're doing in the class and how it can be improved (if at all).
+This can be via email or Zoom (in addition to student hours on Wednesday afternoons).

 {% include alert.html class='warning' title='Sh!t happens' text="
-If life gets overwhelming during the course (and _something_ will come up over the next 8 weeks!), it's easy to miss a few assignment and feel you're hopelessly behind.
-Rather than assume the worst, let's talk about how we can accommodate your circumstances, including shifting deadlines, figuring out a target grade that you can meet with reduced assignments, switching to CR/NC grade mode, taking an Incomplete to buy a little extra time, etc. Please get in touch and let me know what would help you!
+If life gets overwhelming during the course (and _something_ will come up over the next 8 weeks!), it's easy to miss a few classes or assignments and feel you're hopelessly behind.
+Rather than assume the worst, let's talk about how we can accommodate your circumstances--including shifting deadlines, figuring out a target grade that you can meet with reduced assignments, switching to CR/NC grade mode, taking an Incomplete to buy a little extra time, etc. Please get in touch and let me know what would help you!
 "%}